[Hi, Scroll past this Intro for more recent posts]

-I have resumed my part-time, Wednesday evening practice.
+I have a part-time, Wednesday evening practice.
 You can reach me via: HakomiOT@gmail.com or (403) 903-7946.
 Please feel free to call or email to introduce yourself to me.

 Sometimes parts of yourself become disconnected.
 Your hopes become separated from your life facts.
 With compassion and skill, I can tend to disconnection and help loosen what is stuck.
 We will look, together, at what your hopes and fears are saying.

 As a Registered Occupational Therapist and Certified Hakomi Therapist, I orient my private practice of psychosocial Occupational Therapy to best fit your mental health needs.
 My body-focused approach addresses your day to day performance and satisfaction.
 I invite you to explore my website or, simply call or email.

 Please contact me if you are challenged by the following issues: